leonardojulius/last-minute-lms/README.md

 ## 🚀 Features

-- No database, no login – 100% static and fast.
+- ⚡ No database, no login – 100% static and fast.
-- Simple layout for easy reading and navigation.
+- 📁 Upload your own quiz data in `.json` or `.txt` format.
-- Short quizzes for quick self-assessment.
+- 🧩 Simple layout for easy reading and navigation.
-- Dictionary-style definitions and key terms.
+- ✅ Short quizzes for quick self-assessment.
-- Mobile-friendly design.
+- 📖 Dictionary-style definitions and key terms.

 ## 🎯 Use Case